GCP Labels mod for Flowpipe

 argument on the command-line.

-flowpipe pipeline run detect_and_correct_storage_buckets_with_incorrect_labels --var-file flowipe.fpvars --arg='default_action=apply'
+flowpipe pipeline run gcp_labels.pipeline.detect_and_correct_storage_buckets_with_incorrect_labels --var-file flowipe.fpvars --arg='default_action=apply'

 To further enhance this approach, you can enable the pipelines corresponding query trigger to run completely hands-off.